 - Polarimetry Spectropolarimetry is available for point-source, compact object and extended object spectropolarimetry.
-We will further prioritize the available polarimetric mode characterizations by the proposals being submitted for 2019-2.
+We will further prioritize the available polarimetric mode characterizations by the proposals being submitted for 2020-1.
 We ask that those interested in any other modes contact salthelp with their wishes by the same Phase-1 deadline. - Fabry-Pérot The Fabry-Pérot MR and LR modes are currently being refurbished and expected to be back on the telescope during 2020.
-This mode is NOT available for 2019-2.
+This mode is NOT available for 2020-1.
 For more information, please see section 7.6.4 Fabry-Pérot (FP) - Accuracy of multi-object spectroscopy The new SAMS system with stable PSFs makes MOS observations more efficient.
 Tracker upgrades have also improved somewhat the rotational drifts experienced.
-These drifts, the largest current challenge of the mode, will hopefully been improved by the new, more efficient RSS guide camera installed in March 2018, however guiding with two stars simultaneously is still being commissioned and the results have not yet been characterized.
-We expect it will be characterized well before the start of 2019-2.
+These drifts, the largest current challenge of the mode, were improved by the new, more efficient RSS guide cameras installed in March 2018 and characterized well during 2019-2.
 Meanwhile, see section 7.4.4 for details and recommendations concerning existing rotational drifts.
 Accuracy of MOS acquisition and alignment remains at approximately at ~0.3" level, and can be routinely done if the PI-supplied reference stars have accurate astrometry. - Drift scan modes are not formally commissioned.
-However, PIs interested in using the mode during 2019-2 are invited to contact salthelp well before the Phase 1 deadline to discuss possibilities.
+However, PIs interested in using the mode during 2020-1 are invited to contact salthelp well before the Phase 1 deadline to discuss possibilities.
 See Section 6.4.5 - No nod and shuffle mode for RSS. - No non-sidereal tracking. - Restricted detector modes for HRS We have restricted the detector setups to a single combination chosen to provide the best scientific results: Single amplifier, low speed readout, 1x1 binning.
 Pls requiring other combinations need to clearly justify their request in the technical section of their Phase I proposal.
 See in particular Section 8.6.
-These non-supported modes requests will be reviewed by the SALT Operations team, who will then decide which extra mode(s) they are able to support for the 2019-2 semester.
+These non-supported mode requests will be reviewed by the SALT Operations team, who will then decide which extra mode(s) they are able to support for the 2020-1 semester.
 Also, supporting a mode in a sense of allowing the observations, likely does not mean that pipeline products could be made available.
 Pls interested in non-standard modes are encouraged to contact salthelp already before the Phase 1 deadline to discuss options.